Dominikuu/take-home-proj/README.md

 2. Read the `instructions.md` file in the matching directory.
 Be sure to read the instructions carefully and ask any clarifying questions by emailing david@web3platforms.com

-3. Create a new **private repository** for your exercise and our team as private collaborators (We do this to preserve your anonymity so it's not obvious you are looking for a new tole.).
+3. Create a new **private repository** for your exercise and add our team as private collaborators (We do this to preserve your anonymity so it's not obvious you are looking for a new role).
 You can add our main GH account as a private collaborator: https://github.com/Web3Platforms

 4. Complete as much of the exercise as you can in 3 hours or less.
 Unless otherwise specified in the `instructions.md` document, you can use any language, framework, or toolchain you wish.